EYFS and KS1

 Collierley Primary School uses Accelerated Reader as a way to encourage children to be enthusiastic, independent readers.
 It is not tied to a scheme and uses books easily found in school and public libraries as well as homes and book shops.

-This online program is used by children in key stage one and two.
+This online program is used by children who are fluent readers towards the end of Year 2 key stage two.
 The computer program assesses each child and determines an appropriate level for the books which they read.
 Mrs Wilkinson leads the Accelerated Reader in our school.

 The benefit of AR is that the children take fun quizzes once they have read their book and receive immediate feedback on their performance.
 It means that children are improving their comprehension skills as well as the mechanics of reading.
 Often with reading schemes, children appear to be fluent readers but have little understanding of the texts they are reading.
 AR allows the child to read interesting books at an appropriate level.
 They learn and grow at their own pace.